stuymedova/kirby-sveltekit/README.md

-# Kirby Sveltekit
+# Kirby SvelteKit

-SvelteKit frontend for Kirby + KQL backend
+SvelteKit frontend for Kirby + KQL backend.

+> ⚠️ This repository needs to be updated to work with the latest changes, see [#5748](https://github.com/sveltejs/kit/discussions/5748) and [#5774](https://github.com/sveltejs/kit/discussions/5774).

 ## Backend Setup